 STATEMENT OF NEED AND OVERALL GOAL

 Orthopaedic surgery is undergoing rapid advances.
 This meeting is conducted by the NJOS to inform and educate medical specialists treating orthopaedic cases in the State of New Jersey.
-The meeting focuses on reviewing important topics relating to orthopaedic surgery: elbow hand and wrist injuries and treatment, metastatic disease, evidence based medicine, MOC process, 3D printing for novel treatments and limb salvage of the foot and ankle, ankle instability – evolution of care, AAOS National update as well as an Orthopaedic legislative update.
+The meeting focuses on reviewing important topics relating to orthopaedic surgery: The role of the federal government and regulations in orthopaedics with biologics past, present and future role of the federal government in healthcare, the science behind biologics, treatment for massive cuff tears, arthroplasty, AAOS National Update as well as an Orthopaedic legislative update.
 New advances will be presented and participants will be informed about what changes to expect in the near future in the field of orthopaedic surgery.

 Orthopaedic surgeons, physician assistants, nurses, Allied Health Professionals and administrators.